 Whether you want to want to hang some of your favourite artwork or paint every room neon green - being able to put that personal touch into your abode is one of the biggest joys of owning your home, and you can do exactly that in a Shared Ownership property.

 The only time when you’d need to get permission from your housing association is if you’re looking to make any structural improvements to your home, such as fitting a whole new kitchen or building a driveway!

 There’s no future in a Shared Ownership home.

 Knowing your next steps is an important part of buying a Shared Ownership home as there will be a different route to suit each buyer.

 You can choose to buy more shares in your home through a process known as staircasing, and, in most instances, you can go on to buy 100% of your property and become the outright owner.
 In this instance, you’d no longer pay any rent, you’d only pay your mortgage.

-For owners who would prefer to sell their home, they can do so at any point.
+For owners who would prefer to sell their homes, they can do so at any point.
 As outlined in the terms of your lease, your housing provider will generally have a set period of time to try and sell the home on your behalf – with Peabody, that’s 8 weeks.
 If they don’t manage to sell your home within that time, you can take over control and look to sell privately or through an estate agent of your choice!

 Looking for a Shared Ownership home?

-Peabody are one of the largest housing associations in the Uk with a selection of Shared Ownership homes available throughout London and the South East.
+Peabody is one of the largest housing associations in the Uk with a selection of Shared Ownership homes available throughout London and the South East.
 Take a look at our property search to find the perfect home for you.Find a Shared Ownership home